Sitting stuck at home can suck.

 12. Go through your stash of makeup, skincare, and toiletries.
-Get rid of anything that’s old or expired (especially makeup, which can harbour some nasty bacteria).
-Organize what’s left in a way that allows you to use your favourite pieces every day.
+Get rid of anything that’s old or expired (especially makeup, which can harbor some nasty bacteria).
+Organize what’s left in a way that allows you to use your favorite pieces every day.

 13. Spend a day going through old memories, photo albums, keepsakes.
 Get rid of anything that makes you unhappy, or makes you think, “Why did I keep this?”